On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

-For evaluation, we use 100 iterations for both PGD and FENCE.
+\textbf{{Evaluation.}} For evaluation, we use 100 iterations for both PGD and FENCE.
 In the botnet domain, the adversary is interested on passing a flow as normal traffic and not vice-versa.
-Therefore, we perform adversarial attacks that target the botnet class.
+Therefore, we apply adversarial attacks that target the benign botnet class.